a-szegel/libfabric/man/fi_domain.3.md

 The threading model specifies the level of serialization required of an application when using the libfabric data transfer interfaces.
-Control interfaces are always considered thread safe, and may be accessed by multiple threads.
+Unless otherwise noted, control interfaces are always considered thread safe, and may be accessed by multiple threads.
 Applications which can guarantee serialization in their access of provider allocated resources and interfaces enables a provider to eliminate lower-level locks.

 *FI_THREAD_COMPLETION*
 : The completion threading model is intended for providers that make use